wso2/docs-choreo-dev/en/developer-docs/docs/tutorials/expose-a-service-as-a-managed-api.md

 ## Step 5: Publish the API proxy

+**Publishing** makes your API available in the **Choreo Developer Portal (Devportal)**, enabling application developers to access and use it.
+In Choreo, the **Production** environment is exposed to the **Devportal**  by default.
+After completing Step 4, the API is only available to the internal developers within your organization for testing purposes.
+To make the API accessible for external application developers, go to the **Deploy** page and **Promote** the API to the **Production** environment by following the same steps outlined in Step 4.

+If you need to change the default environments exposed to the Devportal, refer to the [Configure Exposed Environments to Developer Portal](../administer/configure-exposed-environments-to-developer-portal.md) documentation.

+Once the API is successfully promoted, it will become available in the **Production** environment.
+You can then proceed with the publishing steps below to make it publicly accessible.

+!!! note
+    Organizations created before **April 24th, 2025**, will have the **Development** environment exposed by default.
+Hence, organizations created before this date does not require to promote API to the **Production** environment.

 1. In the left navigation menu, click **Manage** and then click **Lifecycle**.
 This opens the **Lifecycle** page, where you can see the different lifecycle stages of the API.
 The current lifecycle stage is **Created**.
 2. Click **Publish**.
 3. In the **Publish API** dialog, click **Confirm** to proceed with publishing the API with the specified display name.
 If you want to change the display name, make the necessary changes and then click **Confirm**.
 This changes the API lifecycle state to **Published**.